bobtfish/AWSnycast/README.md

 Please use release version 0.1.0 rather than master.

+# Anycast in AWS?

+AWSnycast allows you to implement an Anycast-like method of route publishing - based on healthchecks, and HA/failover.
+This is very similar to using systems like [exabgp](https://github.com/Exa-Networks/exabgp) or [bird](http://bird.network.cz/) on traditional datacenter hosts to publish BGP routing information for individual /32 IPs of services they're running.

+This means that all your systems in AWS (no matter what region or account) can use *the same* IP/subnet for highly available services (avoiding the need to reconfigure things at boot time if you're constructing AMIs).

+If you have a physical datacenter with Anycast already, you can configure VPN tunnels, or Direct Connects to AWS then publish routes to the Amazon routing tables using BGP, including an Anycast /24 or /16 - things you bring up in AWS will have more specific routes locally, but services which only reside in your datacenter will automatically be routed there.

+This is super useful for bootstrapping a new VPC (before you have any local services running), or for providing high availability.

+N.B.
+Whilst publishing routes *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.

 # NAT

 A common pattern in AWS is to route egressing traffic (from private subnets) through a NAT instance